russelldj/SmokeDetectorOptimization/README.md

 - create a 3D visualization of the data
 - Figure out exactly what the Pareto optimal set is
 - Think about if there's a good way to represent this as a graph
-- Show the points rather than the smoothed version
+- Visualize the selected location in 3D